madanbazgai/madanbazgai.github.io/content/posts/welcome-to-my-portfolio-blog-app.md

 # 🤔What is it about?

 - This is my personal Portfolio/Blog app.
-- It is based on my **original idea**, inspired by some **open-source techs**.
-- **Contents** are 100% original.
 - This app is powered by the technologies such as [Hugo](https://gohugo.io/), PWA etc.

 # 💚100% LightHouse Score?
 Hell Yeah💪

 - On ideal condition.
-- The screenshot is mentioned above.
-- With lots of efforts, headaches and optimization i was finally able to achieve this score.
 - This may vary depending upon your **browser** and **installed-extensions**.

 # ✉️ What can you do here?.